Blendify/blender-manual/blender_docs/manual/getting_started/basics/interface/window_system/console_window.rst

 .. tip:: Closing the Blender Console Window

    The Blender *Console Window* must remain open while Blender is running.
-   Closing the *Console Window* will also close Blender, and unsaved work would be lost.
+   Closing the *Console Window* will also close Blender, losing any unsaved work.
    To turn off the console without closing Blender, toggle the console state to off via re-selecting Toggle System Console option from the drop-down menu :menuselection:`Window --> Toggle System Console`.